rebelsky/sams-assorted-musings-reflections/exploring-cs-major-2016.md

 To study these, and other issues in computer science, you need appropriate mathematical background, including the ability to construct proofs.
-We require either MAT 218, Combinatorics, or MAT/CSC 208, Discrete Structures, to help you develop that ability.
+We require either MAT 218 (Various Titles) or MAT/CSC 208 (Discrete Structures), to help you develop that ability.

 We know that students are better served if they have some understanding of what's happening "under the hood".
 Hence, we require that students